microsoft/mls-excel-app/README.md

 This will minify all of the necessary files and place them in the [docs](docs/) directory, which is where GitHub Pages will look for the files needed for them to host the application.
 Then push the new files to the master branch.

+## License
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.